-In the assignment of flights to Common Use Gates, International Flights shall have priority over Pre-cleared Flights, which shall have priority over Domestic Flights.
+In the assignment of flights to Common Use Gates, International Flights shall have priority over Pre-Cleared Flights, which shall have priority over Domestic Flights.
 All scheduled aircraft operations shall take precedence over charter operations.
+Arriving international flights that have not been pre-cleared shall only be assigned a gate at Terminal 2.